defold/doc/docs/en/manuals/collection-proxy.md

 Defold organizes all game objects in collections.
 A collection can contain game objects and other collections (i.e. sub-collections).
 Collection proxies allow you to split your content into separate collections and then dynamically manage the loading and unloading of these collections through scripting.

 Collection proxies differ from [collection factory components](/manuals/collection-factory/).
-A collection factory instanciates the contents of a collection into the current game world.
+A collection factory instantiates the contents of a collection into the current game world.
 Collection proxies create a new game world at runtime and thus have different use-cases.

 ## Creating a collection proxy component

-1. Add a collection proxy component to a game object by <kbd>right clicking</kbd> a game object and selecting <kbd>Add Component ▸ Collection Proxy</kbd> from the context menu.
+1. Add a collection proxy component to a game object by <kbd>right-clicking</kbd> a game object and selecting <kbd>Add Component ▸ Collection Proxy</kbd> from the context menu.

 2. Set the *Collection* property to reference a collection that you wish to dynamically load into the runtime at a later point.
 The reference is static and makes sure that all the content of the referenced collection end up in the final game.